Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Contingent Transactions

-In this section, we focus on \emph{contingent transactions}, that is, transactions that do not execute as expected.\kartik{I don't see it as failed/under-executed vs fully executed in a general sense.} As we soon show, contingency poses a risk to users and schedulers: unless the scheduler has exponential compute, a protocol can never mitigate both types of risk at the same time.
+In what follows, we prove that contingency poses a risk to users and schedulers: unless the scheduler has exponential compute, a protocol can never mitigate both types of risk at the same time.
+To quantify the tradeoff, we define these risks.

-To quantify the tradeoff, we define the risks to the user and the scheduler respectively.
-The user risk due to contingency entails paying for unused declared objects, as formalized in \cref{def:userrisk}.
+The user risk due to contingency entails paying for unused declared objects, as we now formalize.

 \begin{definition}[User Risk] For a transaction $\tx$ executed in schedule $\schedule$ from initial state $\state$, the \emph{user risk} is

 That is, the user risk is the amount the user actually pays in excess of the user-ideal fee. \end{definition}